 Welcome to ALE-HSA21

-ALE-HSA21, AnaLysis of Expression of HSA21, is an integrated and a user-friendly relational database, which provides detailed information about various aspects of genes mapping on chromosome 21, such as gene structure, expression, nucleotide variations and association to diseases.
-In particular, the resource contains:
+ALE-HSA21, AnaLysis of Expression of HSA21, is an integrated and a user-friendly relational database, which provides detailed information about various aspects of genes localized on chromosome 21, such as gene annotation, prediction and structure, proteins, expression, regulation, variations and diseases association.
+In particular, this resource contains:

 Human chromosome 21 (HSA21) is the smallest acrocentric chromosome and represents 1.5% of the entire human genome, spanning about 50 million base pairs.
-It has been the second human chromosome sequenced.
-Precisely, in 2000 the Human Genome Project has revealed the almost complete sequence of this chromosome, allowing to identify 127 genes and 59 pseudogenes, and to predict the presence of 98 putative genes localized on it.
-This achievement was a turning point to understand the pathologic and physiologic role of the genes mapping on this chromosome, providing unprecedented opportunities to elucidate the molecular mechanisms of monogenic disorders and genetic conditions related to single HSA21 genes or the entire chromosome.
-In the last decade, genetic research moved crucial steps toward the functional characterization of the coding sequence of this chromosome, in combination with a more precise identification of the regulatory elements.
-However, the nucleotide sequences of the centromeric DNA and of the short arm are still unknown due to the presence of repetitive elements and of heterochromatic DNA.
+It has been the second human chromosome sequenced .
+Precisely, in 2000 the Human Genome Project revealed the almost complete sequence of this chromosome, identifying 127 known genes, 98 predicted genes and 59 pseudogenes localized on it.
+This achievement was a turning point to understand the pathophysiological role of genes mapping on this chromosome, providing unprecedented opportunities to elucidate the molecular mechanisms of monogenic disorders and genetic conditions related to single HSA21 genes or the entire chromosome.
+In the last decade, genetic research moved crucial steps toward the functional characterization of the coding sequence of this chromosome, in combination to a more precise identification of its regulatory elements.
+However, the sequence of centromeric DNA and of the short arm is still unknown due to the presence of repetitive elements and eterochromatic DNA.
 To date, the most comprehensive genome annotation publicly available has been provided by GENCODE.
-The GENCODE release used in this project is the version 12, whose tracks have been downloaded from UCSC Genome Browser (http://genome.ucsc.edu/) database.
+The GENCODE release used in this project is the version 12, whose tracks were downloaded from UCSC Genome Browser (http://genome.ucsc.edu/) database.
 Gene annotation has been integrated with RefSeq genes as well as with miRBase and Ensembl entries for microRNAs.
-Therefore, the final annotation reported in ALE-HSA21 includes all protein-coding and non-coding transcripts annotated on HSA21, further containing a Section containing tracks of novel transcripts identified during our project and submitted to the European Nucleotide Archive at EMBL.
-Other than hosting a comprehensive annotation of all HSA21 transcripts, ALE-HSA21 integrates a large amount of useful information regarding HSA21 genes, as well as detailed computational predictions of regulatory sequences and proteins binding to these within gene promoters, exons, introns, and 3’UTRs, of both annotated and newly identified HSA21 transcripts.
+Therefore, the final annotation reported in ALE-HSA21 includes all protein-coding and non-coding transcripts annotated on HSA21, further containing the tracks of novel transcripts during our project and submitted to the European Nucleotide Archive at EMBL (the number of different classes of transcripts collected in ALE-HSA21 is reported in the Table below).
+Besides the comprehensive annotation of all HSA-21transcripts, ALE-HSA21 collects a large amount of related information, as well as detailed computational predictions of regulatory elements within gene promoters, exons, introns, and 3’UTRs of both annotated and newly identified HSA21 transcripts.

 Chromosome 21 and Human Genetic Diseases